 In our proof pipeline of the Microkit verification process (Figure 4.2) we note that the transcription of the spec in Haskell to SMT-LIB 2 is a manual process.
-More specifically, it is a 2-step process of first manually transcribing the Haskell spec into Python, and then translating by Gordian to SMT-LIB 2.
+More specifically, it is a 2-step process of first manually transcribing the Haskell spec into Python, and then translating with Gordian to SMT-LIB 2.

 At the time, the use of Haskell for the formal specification allowed for efficient initial prototyping and development.
-Meanwhile, the eventual implementation of the Microkit verifier is SMT-solver based (essentially to prove functional correctness), while Isabelle/HOL is to be used for proofs of properties relating the MSpec with the ASpec.
-Accordingly, a manual translation of the Haskell specification into Isabelle/HOL is required with, eventually, an automated translation from the Isabelle/HOL specification to SMT-LIB 2 that is simple enough to demonstrate the correspondence between these two versions of the specification.
+Meanwhile, the eventual implementation of the Microkit verifier is SMT-solver based, while Isabelle/HOL is to be used for proofs of properties relating the MSpec with the ASpec.
+Accordingly, a manual translation of the Haskell specification into Isabelle/HOL is required with, eventually, an automated translation from the Isabelle/HOL spec to SMT-LIB 2 that is simple enough to demonstrate the correspondence between these two versions of the specification - as summarised in Figure 11.1.